-Our Chapter is now over twenty years old!
+Our Chapter is now over thirty-four years old!

 How does an organization like ours get started?
 How did it grow from over 800 members in the first three years as a FMCA orgainization to presently being the number one in membership of any chapter in FMCA?
 Who were the people who made it happen?
 Why did we become part of the Family Motor Coach Association?
 How was the support of Roadtrek Motorhomes (formerly Home and Park Motorhomes) obtained?